catamphetamine/imageboard/docs/engines/4chan.md

 * Cases when the thread is closed
 * ...

+Side effect: When posting a comment or a thread (?), `4chan` seems to set a legacy cookie called [`4chan_pass`](https://github.com/4chan/4chan-API/issues/91#issuecomment-874370066) which has a random-generated "password" that could be used to delete the comment.
+Since then, they say that `4chan` has tightened their restrictions on comment deletion, so the cookie doesn't seem to be used for that stuff.
+They also say that `4chan` has found an unrelated use case for that cookie: they say that `4chan` uses it to detect "ban evaders" — people that switch their IP address to an unbanned one to get around their ban.
+They say `4chan` automatically bans people posting from a different IP address buth with the same `4chan_pass` cookie.

 ### Post a thread

 Same as posting a comment, but without `resto` and with: